antonpinchuk/node-jenkins-demo/README.md

 ![jenkins pipeline git repo attached](doc/images/image4.png)

-Setup webhook on github to call your jenkins endpoint
+Setup webhook on github to call your jenkins endpoint, like this

 ![Jenkins GitHub webhook](doc/images/image3.png)

 #### Configure PATH's
-Use Jenkins global environment settings (e.g. to enable npm, docker etc).
+Use Jenkins global environment settings (e.g. to access enable npm, docker etc).
 Put here everything that you need to run SSH commands in your pipeline (if it does not work from the box).

 ![Jenkins PATH and environment](doc/images/image1.png)

 But this was not enough.
-Jenkins plugins, like [docker](https://plugins.jenkins.io/docker-plugin/), do execute system commands right from Java runtime and do not use Jenkins agents / global settings!
-So to make it work extra PATH configuration of Jenkins runtime was needed in my case.
-On MacOS there is .plist config I amended:
+Jenkins plugins, such as [docker](https://plugins.jenkins.io/docker-plugin/), do execute system commands right from Java runtime and do not use Jenkins agents / global settings!
+So in my case some extra PATH configuration to Jenkins runtime was needed to make it work.
+On MacOS there is .plist config I amended (.json on linux):
 ~~~
     <key>EnvironmentVariables</key>
     <dict>